How To Swap Columns in Google Sheets

 You can try this in your Google Sheets spreadsheet by selecting the cell range A1:D5.
 Press the Ctrl + C hotkey to copy the table.
 Select the cell range F1:I5, which includes exactly the same number of rows and columns as the copied table, and press Ctrl + V. That pastes a second table into the spreadsheet, as shown below.

 Now you can copy and paste the table columns from cell range F1:I5 over the first table.
 For example, select column H and press the Ctrl + C hotkey.
 Then select column B and press Ctrl + V to paste Column 3 into B as below.

 Column 3 is now in both the B and C columns of the first table.
 You can restore Column 1 in the first table by selecting the G column and pressing Ctrl + C. Click the C column header and press the Ctrl + V hotkey.
 Column 1 will then be in the C column of the first table.

 Now, you have swapped Column 1 and Column 3 around in the first table by copying and pasting them.
 There’s still a second table on the spreadsheet to delete.
 Select the cell range F1:I5, and press the Del key to erase the duplicate table.

 This method is a little more circular than just dragging the columns where you need them to be, but it’s still perfectly functional.

 Swap Columns With Power Tools

-Google Sheets also has loads of add-ons that expands its tools.
+Google Sheets also has loads of add-ons that expand its capabilities.
 Power Tools is one of those add-ons, which you can find by following this link.
 Among its various features, it also includes a handy Shuffle tool.